JedimEmO/dmat/README.md

 This crate aims to provide  basic reactive material components to be used for writing UI applications using dominator.

+The example app is hosed on github pages here: https://jedimemo.github.io/dominator-material/

+## Components
 Each component provided is implemented as a function, and there are two types of component functions.

 The simple type takes properties and a mixin function as arguments, and return a Dom element: